stuartellis/stuartellis-site-hugo/content/articles/java-notes.md

 3. Copy the Maven directory to /usr/local/lib
 4. Add /usr/local/lib/<MAVEN_DIRECTORY> to your PATH environment variable

+Alternatively, use [SDKMAN](https://sdkman.io/), which enables you to maintain multiple versions of Java products on the same system.

 ## Tools

 OpenJDK packages include a JVM (Oracle HotSpot or Eclipse OpenJ9), a standard library (the _Java Class Library_), and these tools: